cmp-202/ssh2shell/README.md

   //Optional: Command timeout is raised when a standard prompt is not detected and no data is
   //received from the hostafter host.idleTimeout value.
-  //This stops the connection from hanging when no prompt is detected usually because the host is requiring
+  //This stops the connection from hanging when no prompt is detected usually because the
-  //a response it will never get.
+  // host is requiring a response it will never get.
 This event
   onCommandTimeout:    function( command, response, stream, connection ) {
    //command is the last command run or "" if no prompt after connection
    //response is the text received up to the time out.
    //stream object is used to send text to the host without having to close the connection.
    //connection gives access to close the connection if all else fails
-   //The connection will hang if you send text to the host but get no response and you don't close the
+   //The connection will hang if you send text to the host but get no response and you don't
-   //connection.
+   //close the connection.
    //The timer can be reset from within this event in case a stream write gets no response.
    //See test/timeouttest.js for and example of multiple commandTimeout triggers.
   },